eugeis/ee-mdd/gui-documentation.md

 ## Website is blank

-* Make sure you are on http://localhost
+* Make sure you are on http://localhost or your subfolder's url http://localhost/{subfolder}
-* Make sure you have copied the generated files and the gui-dist into your htdocs-folder
+* Make sure you have copied the generated files and the gui-dist into your htdocs-folder.
+There is supposed to be neither a gui-dist- nor a ee-mdd_example-ui-folder in your htdocs-folder just their contents.
 * Open developer tools (right-click > inspect element for chrome, firefox) and look for errors in the console

   ### Possible error-messages: